stackhopper/vulnerabilities/rejected/localauthentication.md

 # Proof of Concept

-/evidence of the Denial of Service targeting the LocalAuthentication framework's authorization prompt for privileged access-based changes can be seen [here](https://youtu.be/u1hATKAYsq0).
+Evidence of the Denial of Service targeting the LocalAuthentication framework's authorization prompt for privileged access-based changes can be seen [here](https://youtu.be/u1hATKAYsq0).